 The Fish You Can Catch In Orange Beach, Alabama

-2017 Fishing Seasons beginning with the most common or popular species:
+Fishing Seasons beginning with the most common or popular species:

 Reef Fish Species we commonly catch: Approximate Dates and Seasons To Be Announced.

 - Kingfish or King Mackerel – Open year round, but they don’t usually show up here until late May or mid June each year.
 This season is usually good until late October each year.

-- Spanish Mackerel – Open year round but they are only around from April to October.
+- Spanish Mackerel – Open year round but they are only around from mid April to October.
 In April and May, they are small when they migrate through during late March and April each year.
 They hang around all summer and we really catch some big ones during the fall while they are migrating back toward south Florida.

-- Mahi Mahi – Dorado – Open year round, but these fish grow very quickly and usually show up around mid to late July each year when water temperatures get above 80 degrees.
+- Mahi Mahi – Dorado – Open year round, but these fish grow very quickly and usually show up around mid to late July each year when water temperatures get above 85 degrees.
 If we see some debris or trash floating, you can almost be assured to see some around.

 What You Need To Know About Your Fishing Guides and Deep Sea Fishing in Orange Beach

-Now, there is no such thing as filling the cooler anymore with species like snapper, grouper, amberjack and triggerfish anymore.
+Now, there is no such thing as filling the cooler anymore with species like snapper, grouper, amberjack and triggerfish.
 That is because most of the fish we catch have seasons that are extremely short and some of them are not open each year to harvest.
 Now, if you are like us, we can certainly catch and release any fish you catch that may be out of season.

-What you need to know about family fishing trips and the fish you will likely catch: We specialize in half day trips for first timers and families, and because of time constraints, we usually fish no further than 20 miles offshore or away from land.
+Distraction specializes in half day trips for first timers and families, and because of time constraints, we usually fish no further than 20 miles offshore or away from land.
 We are different than other charters in our area.
-We teach and encourage new anglers how to bait their hooks and catch fish.
+Your guides will teach and encourage new anglers how to bait their hooks and catch fish.
 We take people who have never fished before and give them an opportunity to learn how to catch saltwater fish.
 Just because we are family friendly, doesn’t mean you get any less of a trip.
 You actually get more, because we are like a coach or a mentor.
 Our job is to educate, demonstrate and allow you to learn how to catch different fish species that are available to us.
 We don’t yell or holler at you if you make a mistake or lose a fish.
 Being a family man, that is very important to ensure you get the best service in the industry.

 On half day trips taken anytime of the year, our guests commonly catch: red snapper, triggerfish and amberjack.
 All of which, the species are highly regulated and have short seasons and quotas or low bag limits to ensure we don’t over harvest them.
 During the summer and fall months, we also catch king mackerel, spanish mackerel, bonito, jack crevalle, remora, cobia, vermilion snapper, red porgy and sharks.
 These fish have more liberal bag limits and seasons than snapper, triggerfish and amberjack.